Learning how to self publish a book is much easier than you think, especially with the modern day option of self publishing on Amazon.

 How To Distribute & Sell Your Book

-Once your book is setup, proofed and ready to release, you need to decide where to sell it.
+Once your book is set up, proofed and ready to release, you need to decide how to distribute and sell it.

 You can set this up while your book is going through the review process to save time later.

 Step 1 – Choose Your Channels (Self publishing on Amazon)

 There are three main distribution channels.
 They are:

 The Amazon options simply make the book available on all their country-specific websites (EG, Canada, France, Germany, India, USA etc.).